SalehAlhamdi/MoviesApp/README.md

 ## Languages used

-PHP,JavaScript,Html as Markup language,CSS as language we use to style an HTML.
+PHP,JavaScript,Html as Markup language,CSS as language we used to style an HTML.

 ## Created By

 This Project Created by Saleh Alhamdi

+## Requires
+GetID3 package

+Laravel-permission - Spatie